moonbyt3/starterCLI/README.md

 gen-c COMPONENT ?PAGENAME
 ```

-2nd argument is optional, if it's not supplied, component will be inserted into the Homepage
+2nd argument is optional, if it's not supplied, component will be inserted into the Homepage template

-to create banner-slider component in Homepage, type:
+Example to create banner-slider component in Homepage, type:
 ```
 gen-c banner-slider
 ```